Short-Term & Temporary Disability in Tennessee [Applying]

 In Tennessee, short-term disability benefits last as long as you cannot perform the duties of your full-time occupation or the benefit period stated in the policy – whichever is shorter.

-Short-term disability costs hinge on three policy variables.
-Employees determine the maximum duration when enrolling in coverage, the elimination period, and the monthly amount.
+Monthly premium costs hinge on three policy variables.
+When enrolling in coverage, employees determine the maximum duration, the elimination period, and the monthly amount.

 Maternity Leave